Carolin Reichherzer, PhD

 Logo

 Hi, I'm Carolin!
-I'm a Senior Research Associate in all things AR/VR.
-I love exploring novel interactive experiences for immersive technologies in ways that inspire and delight.
+I'm a Research Scientist in all things AR/VR.
+I am passionate about delivering novel AR/VR experiences for everyone that delight and bring people together.

 View past work